wuliaoshuang/NewBaihehuiAPP/README.md

 - 📚 Reader unable to record current reading progress
 - 🖥️ Reader operation bar obstructing content

-### 💪 Improving Personal Skills
+### 💪 Enhancing Personal Skills

-Through this project, we will enhance our abilities in the following areas:
+Through this project, we will improve in the following areas:

 1. 🏗️ Flutter layout design skills
 2. 🌐 Application of Dio HTTP request library